|Geologists find key indicator of carbon sources in Earth's mantle|

 The study was co-authored by Samuel R.W.
 Hulett in the Department of Civil and Environmental Engineering and Earth Sciences at Notre Dame, E. Troy Rasbury of Stony Brook University N. Gary Hemming of Queens College -- CUNY.

-Materials provided by University of Notre Dame.
+The above story is based on Materials provided by University of Notre Dame.